RaphaelTaibi/cs-tools/README.md

 ### Angular

 The utility functions can be used in Angular projects.
-For components and hooks, they are React-specific
+For components and hooks, they are React-specific.
+Full Cross-Framework in working.

 ## Development